 Glide and Control with PTFE Feet

 On the underside of the mouse, you’ll find large, zero-additive PTFE feet.
 Polytetrafluoroethylene (PTFE) is known for its incredibly low friction, allowing the Superlight to glide effortlessly across most mousepad surfaces.
-This smooth glide helps make micro-adjustments feel fluid and natural, ensuring you never feel like you’re fighting the mouse to aim precisely.
+This smooth glide helps make micro-adjustments feel fluid and natural, ensuring precise aiming.

 Is the Logitech G Pro X Superlight Still Worth It?